Providing an integrated experience

 For example, you could use the invocation framework to view a PDF file by invoking the Adobe Reader app.

-A card allows you to use a single screen, or stack of screens, from another application to perform a specific task.
+A card allows you to use a single screen, or stack of screens, from another app to perform a specific task.
 Cascades provides three types of cards:

 - Previewers: Allow you to view existing content